apache/trafficserver/doc/admin/index.en.rst

    help with log file analysis, you can separate log files so that they contain information specific to protocol or hosts.

-Traffic analysis options are described in more detail in `Monitoring Traffic <monitoring-traffic>`_.
+Traffic analysis options are described in more detail in :ref:`monitoring-traffic`.

-Traffic Server logging options are described in `Working with Log Files <working-log-files>`_.
+Traffic Server logging options are described in :ref:`working-with-log-files`.

 Traffic Server Security Options
 ===============================